Lorenc1o/NLP_Paper_Summarizer/README.md

 ### Evaluation
 You can use the script `experiment.sh` to run experiments.
 You can run different experiments with the script `run_experiments.sh`, where you can add all the different parameters you want to test.

+### Testing the predictive strategy on another model
+You can also predict the summaries with the baseline model with both sum_of_sums strategy and of the full text at once by running: `python bert_summarize.py`